Romania Country Commercial Guide

 Last published date:

-While some progress has been made since joining the EU in 2007, companies in Romania still report challenges regarding the independence and efficiency of the judicial system, corruption, bureaucracy, and political instability.
-Romania’s poor infrastructure continues to negatively impact business costs, productivity, public safety, and the country’s ability to attract foreign investment.
-The country’s connections to the rest of the EU’s transportation infrastructure are still underdeveloped, which holds back the country’s ability to realize its full potential for new investment, trade, and tourism.
+Despite progress since joining the EU in 2007, Romania still faces challenges such as government influence in the economy, state-owned enterprises, and issues with the judicial system, corruption, bureaucracy, and political instability.
+Poor infrastructure continues to impact business costs, productivity, and the country’s ability to attract foreign investment.
+Romania’s connections to the EU’s transportation infrastructure are underdeveloped, limiting its potential for new investment, trade, and tourism.

-Romania is not a member of the Euro Zone, so payments are made in local currency – the New Romanian Leu (RON).
-However, many companies and consumers have debt denominated in euros, and most big-ticket consumer items (i.e., real estate, cars, and major appliances) are priced in euros.
-This has the tendancy to at times create trade inefficiencies due to higher transaction costs and exchange rate fluctuations.
+Romania is not a member of the Euro Zone, so payments are made in the New Romanian Leu (RON).
+However, many companies and consumers have debt denominated in euros, leading to trade inefficiencies due to higher transaction costs and exchange rate fluctuations.
+At times, U.S. firms also face challenges in recruiting and retaining employees due to a labor shortage, particularly in the northern and western parts of the country.

 ×